 - Business Intelligence – It was reported in 2018 that 66 percent of organizations consider themselves to be successfully using Business Intelligence initiatives currently using the cloud.

-- Analytics – The cloud offers businesses a wide range of analytic tools and techniques to help companies track data.
+- Analytics – The cloud offers a wide range of analytic tools and techniques to help companies track data.
 It categorizes data in a way that is easily analyzed.

 - Blockchain – Blockchain is one of the most innovative computing tools.
 With the use of the cloud, blockchain technology will continue to improve and be utilized to further benefit your business.